rya-sge/access-denied/_posts/2026-07-09-stellar-fungible-token-openzeppelin-sep41.md

 | `name` | `(env: Env) -> String` |
 | `symbol` | `(env: Env) -> String` |

-Three properties of this interface deserve attention because they shape the implementation.
+Three properties of this interface deserve attention because they constrain the implementation.

 **Amounts are `i128`, not an unsigned type.** The standard uses a signed 128-bit integer.
 Negative amounts are therefore representable at the type level and must be rejected at runtime.
 The OpenZeppelin implementation raises `FungibleTokenError::LessThanZero` (error code 103) for `amount < 0`.